Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 ### AWS
 <hr>
 For a previous version of the project I was using AWS to host my media and static files.
-I came into issues with this, as a,days after I had deployed there was a security alert, this was dealt with but I came to learn that the account had been disabled and my site images, and static files were not serving.
+I had issues using AWS, just days after I had deployed there was a security alert, this was dealt with but I came to learn that the account had been disabled and my site images, and static files were not serving.
 After this I decided to change to Cloudinary to host my static and media files, so have since converted the project to link to Cloudinary.

 ## Testing
 <hr>